Table of Contents:

 And obviously, this is also one of the reasons why you’re part of a network like Endeavor, which is to also get network expertise on all of those things.
 Your organizational readiness, the competitors, the product market fit, the expansion, in order to help you come to your own decision, which will always be a risky decision, will always be potentially a bold decision, about where you’ll be allocating your resources and what you’ll be trying.

-Story 8: Decision dimensions: looking at growth through opportunity and cost
+Looking at growth through opportunity and cost

 SAFIAN: And now to complete this episode’s master class on deep scaling strategy, we have a question from Ahmed Hamdan, the CEO of Unifonic.
 Unifonic is a cloud communication platform in the MIddle East which just raised a $21 million Series A round.
 Ahmed’s question, essentially, is: “What comes next?”
 Does Unifonic stay focused on their core?
 Do they add new markets or new verticals?